Type 2 Diabetes Guide

 Diabetes Medicines

-Most Type 2 diabetics still produce insulin.
-Your doctor may prescribe "diabetes pills" to help control your blood glucose levels.
-Many types of pills are available - some have even been found effective in reducing the risk of developing Type 2 Diabetes (when combined with proper diet and regular exercise)!
-Other pills have been shown to reduce the risk of heart disease and stroke.
-Different pills can do different things, like:
+Most type 2 diabetics still produce insulin.
+Your doctor may prescribe "diabetes pills" (oral medications) to help control your blood glucose levels.
+Many types of pills are available - some have even been found effective in reducing the risk of developing (when combined with proper diet and regular exercise) in people yet to be diagnosed!

 • Help your body produce more insulin;